fabianoriccardi/RTCMemory/readme.md

 - Save data on different memories only when needed
 - Compatibility with SPIFFS and LittleFS file systems

+## Installation

+You can find RTC Memory on Arduino and PlatformIO library registries.
+You can install it through your favorite IDEs, or you can use the respective command-line tools running:

+    arduino-cli lib install RTCMemory

+or:

+    pio lib install "fabiuz7/RTCMemory"

 ## Usage

 You should be aware of very few APIs to effectively use RTC Memory.